Hydrosalpinx: Causes, Symptoms, Diagnosis & Treatment

 Doctors usually recommend surgery to treat hydrosalpinx before attempting IVF.
 This can result in a higher success rate for embryo transfer.
 If the hydrosalpinx is not treated, there can be chances of ectopic pregnancy or miscarriage.

 Fallopian tubes are a part of a woman’s reproductive system that connects the ovaries and uterus.
 During the menstrual cycle, the fallopian tubes carry the egg from the ovaries to the uterus.
 And during conception, the fertilised egg moves from the ovaries to the uterus through these tubes.
-If one or both the fallopian tubes are blocked, sperm will have trouble reaching the eggs, causing infertility.
+If one or both of the fallopian tubes are blocked, sperm will have trouble reaching the eggs, causing infertility.

 Our Fertility Specialists